 Causes of low pressure or high pressure/flow:

-Please contact WSSC Water's Emergency Service Center at 301-206-4002 24 hours a day, seven days a week, and provide as much information as possible (e.g., water is streaming or gushing; provide the street address or intersection).
+Please contact WSSC Water's Emergency Services Center at 301-206-4002 24 hours a day, seven days a week, and provide as much information as possible (e.g., water is streaming or gushing; provide the street address or intersection).
 An inspector will be sent to investigate.